CSSclasses/CSSclasses/README.md

 ## Publishing to the live page

-To publish changes to the live page, run `grunt build` inside the `master` branch.
-This will trigger a bunch of Grunt tasks (to prepare the files) + Jekyll's build process.
-Afterwards `cd` into the `_site` folder.
-This will simultaneously change your branch to `gh-pages`.
-Commit your changes and push it to GitHub.
+To publish changes to the live page, run `npm run deploy`.
+This triggers a Grunt task that commits all your changes from the build destination directory `_site` to the `gh-pages` branch, and pushes it to the remote repository.

 ## Browser Support
 This project only supports the latest versions of Chrome, Firefox and Safari.